tantaman/vanilla-fetch/README.md

 # Apollo without the Apollo, Realy without the Relay
-(view the completed demo: https://tantaman.com/vanilla-fetch/)

-Something has been bothering me about React for quite some time.
-The complexity of data fetching is off the charts and just doesn't make sense.
-Then there's "fetch-on-render" which leads to an awful waterfalling user experience.
-Finally, getting the result of a `JavaScript` promise _always_ enqueues a micro task even if that promise is already resolved.
+Something has been bothering me about `React` for quite some time.
+The complexity of data fetching in React apps is off the charts.
+The frequent pattern for data fetching is "fetch-on-render" which leads to an awful waterfalling user experience.Race conditions when fetching in effects is a common problem.
+Finally, getting the result of a `JavaScript` promise _always_ enqueues a micro task even if that promise is already resolved, resulting in flickering UIs.

 The last one was the last straw for me.
-It means any `async` data layer that does caching needs another cache atop, but behind `synchronous` methods.
-If not, your render cycle is interrupted till the next tick and your UI flashes.
+It means any `async` data layer that does caching needs another cache atop but behind `synchronous` methods.
+If not, your render cycle is interrupted till the next tick and your UI flashes various loading states.

 # Relay, Apollo

 `Relay` and `Apollo` make all this a breeze.
 The way they pull fragments from components and craft a single query that can fulfill the data needs of an entire app is a true blessing.
-But the cost of adopting those is prohibitive.
+But the cost of adopting those can be prohibitive.
 Do I really need to GraphQL-ify my API just to get such a pleasent data fetching experience?
 What if I have _local state_ that is behind an async API?
 E.g., a `SQLite` connection, `IndexedDB` or `Origin Private Filesystem` storing data on-device for my app?

 # Suspense

-Suspense helps a lot -- but it doesn't solve the problem of how to express all the data needs of a tree of components early so we can avoid "fetch-on-render" and truly use ["render-as-you-fetch"](https://17.reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense).
+Suspense helps a lot on the race condition and fixing "fetch-on-render" fronts.
+It doesn't, however, solve the problem of how to express all the data needs of a tree of components so we can fully avoid "fetch-on-render" and truly use ["render-as-you-fetch"](https://17.reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense).

 Suspense also has some warts.
+It requires a cache atop your existing caches.

 > We don't intend to provide support for refreshing specific entries.
 The idea is that you refresh everything, and rely on an additional, backing cache layer — the browser request cache, a mutable data store, etc — to deduplicate requests - https://github.com/reactwg/react-18/discussions/25